 The Tokugawa Shogunate, which was formed in 1603, enjoyed a long period of rule throughout Japan and stabilized the internal economy and civic order.
 The stability of the 17th century allowed authorities to improve transportation infrastructure such as roads, coastal routes and harbors.
 The infrastructure improvements increased trade among remote locations.
 The Shogunate also permitted shipbuilders to build large merchant vessels under a stable military in 1638.
 This permission enabled mass transportation.
-As a result, Japan experienced expanding trade among remote locations beginning in the 17th century.
+Thus, Japan experienced expanding trade among remote locations beginning in the 17th century.
 While rice trading became more active, rice merchants faced greater price risk because of changing commercial transactions.
 Accordingly, the Shogunate certified the {\it{Dojima Kome Kaisho}} (i.e., the Osaka-Dojima rice exchange) in 1730.
-Rich historical data and substantial literature are available for the Japanese rice markets from the Tokugawa period.

-\citet{miyamoto1988mep}, \citet{schaede1989fft}, \citet{kato2001sed}, and \citet{takatsuki2012rdr} focus on the Osaka-Dojima rice futures market for the Tokugawa period (1603--1868).
-The authors investigate the historical performance of the rice futures market using statistical techniques.
-For more econometric handling of the same data, \citet{ito1993erf}, \citet{wakita2001edr}, and \citet{takatsuki2008crt} examine the fundamental equations of rice futures premiums while \citet{hamori2001eae} apply an error correction model to the rice futures premium. \citet{kakizaka2012sed} conducts some unit root tests for spot and futures rice prices.
-The empirical results crucially depend on sample data periods; there is no consensus concerning whether the market was efficient in the sense of \citetapos{fama1970ecm}.